akpark/4580-final/README.md

 3. **Run all cells** in order (Cell → Run All).

-The notebook imports functions from `simulation.py` and generates all visualizations and analysis.
+The notebook imports functions from `simulation.py`.
+Precomputed results are available in `data/` for reference.

 **Note:** Full execution takes approximately 15-20 minutes due to long simulation runs (12,000 seconds simulated time per configuration, 5 replications each).